Top 5 SAP Security Risks & How to Mitigate Them

 Best Practices for Securing SAP Custom Code:

-• Implement secure coding practices, including input validation and parameterized queries, in all custom ABAP and web applications interacting with the SAP database.
+- Secure coding practices: Implement secure coding practices, including input validation and parameterized queries, in all custom ABAP and web applications interacting with the SAP database.

-• Educate developers on secure coding principles.
+- Educate developers: Train developers on secure coding principles specific to ABAP.

 4. Insufficient Authorization and Access Controls: The Insider Threat and Beyond